Climate and Average Weather Year Round in Kansas City Missouri, United States

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Kansas City experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Kansas City experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.2 months, from October 12 to May 20, with average wind speeds of more than 10.2 miles per hour.
 The windiest day of the year is March 31, with an average hourly wind speed of 12.6 miles per hour.

 The calmer time of year lasts for 4.8 months, from May 20 to October 12.
 The calmest day of the year is August 6, with an average hourly wind speed of 7.9 miles per hour.